dwarkesh8/IT-fundamentals-and-revision/programming/readme.md

 4. **OOP (Object Oriented Progamming):**
 - Class & Objects: Class is a blueprint that hold the configurations.
 And Object is an instance of a Class.
 [Class & Object Example](https://github.com/dwarkesh8/IT-fundamentals-and-revision/blob/main/programming/OOP/class-and-object.js)

-- Inheritance: Mechanism where once Class inherits the attributes & methods of another Class [Inheritance Example](https://github.com/dwarkesh8/IT-fundamentals-and-revision/blob/main/programming/OOP/inheritance.js)
+- Inheritance: Mechanism where one Class (Child) inherits the attributes & methods of another Class (Parent).
+It can do mainly two things, Override & Reuse methods from Parent class.
+[Inheritance Example](https://github.com/dwarkesh8/IT-fundamentals-and-revision/blob/main/programming/OOP/inheritance.js)

+- Polymorphism: It allows methods to behaves differently based on the object it is acting upon.
+In other words, same method name can have different functionality based on the object.
+[Polymorphism Example](https://github.com/dwarkesh8/IT-fundamentals-and-revision/blob/main/programming/OOP/polymorphism.js)